Object-oriented software design

 The small tests are required only for the signature, the final mark is independent of them.

-The small tests are written at the beginning of practices.
+The small tests are written at the beginning of the lectures on even Thursdays.
 They take about 10 minutes.

 The results of the small tests can be seen in the JPorta system.